Michael Coyle

+Background

 Born in Dungiven, Coyle attended St Columb's College in Derry and the Belfast College of Technology.
-He worked as a telephone engineer for British Telecom and in 1993 was co-opted on to Limavady Borough Council as a Social Democratic and Labour Party (SDLP) representative.
+He worked as a telephone engineer for British Telecom, and was elected to Limavady Borough Council in the 1993 local elections, for the Benbradagh District, as an SDLP representative.

 In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in East Londonderry.
 Following the resignation of Northern Ireland Assembly member Arthur Doherty on 1 September 2002, Coyle was co-opted on to the body, representing East Londonderry.
 He stood in the constituency in the 2003 Assembly election, but was not elected.

+Coyle retained his council seat in the 2005 and 2011 elections, but lost his seat on the newly-formed Causeway Coast and Glens Borough Council at the 2014 election.
+He was elected back to the council for Benbradagh at the 2023 local elections.